Government House (Ontario): Second Government House (Elmsley House)

 After the destruction of the Fort York house, York did not have another Government House until after the War of 1812.
 In 1815, the government purchased Elmsley House, a more commodious Georgian residence, for its Lieutenant Governor.
 The new Government House was located in a wooded area to the west of the settled portion of the (then) Town of York, roughly midway on the block now occupied by Roy Thomson Hall and Metro Hall in downtown Toronto.

 Built in 1798, the residence had been the home of the Chief Justice and Speaker of the Legislative Assembly, John Elmsley, and it served as the colony's Government House from 1815 to 1841 (and intermittently from 1841 to 1858, during some of the times when Toronto served as the capital of the Province of Canada).
-From 1847 to 1849 it was home to the Toronto Normal School.
+From 1847 to 1849 it was home to the Toronto Normal School and also housed the Toronto Model School from 1848 to 1852.

 For many years after its purchase by the government, the residence was still known by the name of its former owner, with the correspondence of the Lieutenant Governor typically dated from "Elmsley House".
 In 1846, the grounds were used for the first annual Provincial Agricultural Fair.

 Beginning in 1849, Lord Elgin, the Governor General of the then united Province of Canada, resided for two years at the similarly-named Elmsley Villa, located near what is today the intersection of Bay and Grosvenor Streets (northwest corner), rather than at Elmsley House.
 Elmsley Villa was a two-storey Georgian structure that stood until at least the 1860s.

 Elmsley House was destroyed by fire in 1862.